TRaSH-Guides/Guides/docs/File-and-Folder-Structure/Check-if-hardlinks-are-working.md

 ## Usenet

-!!! info "If you are using Usenet, these examples won't work due to making use of instant/atomic moves and not hardlinks.<br><br>Still want to test if it works?<br><br>Test an import of a 4k remux, or any other big file, and you should notice it's almost instant and not a slower and more I/O intensive copy + delete."
+!!! info "If you use Usenet, these examples won't work because you use instant/atomic moves and not hardlinks.<br><br>Still want to test if it works?<br><br>Test an import of a 4k Remux or any other big file, and you should notice it's almost instant and not a slower and more I/O intensive copy + delete."

 ## Mac or Linux Method 1: Using ls

-This is the easiest to check in our opinion.
+This is the easiest to check, in our opinion.

-In your terminal `cd` to your download location and run `ls -al` or type `ls -al /path/to/your/download/location/`
+In your terminal, `cd` to your download location and run `ls -al` or type `ls -al /path/to/your/download/location/`

-You will get a listing of all your files and on the left side you will see a couple of numbers, every file with a number above 1 are hardlinks.
+You will get a listing of all your files and on the left side you will see a couple of numbers, every file with a number above 1 is hardlinked.

 ![!Hardlinks check ls -al](images/hardlinks-ls-al.png)